 Hypoxic regions, also known as “dead zones”, are areas of the marine ecosystem characterised by a loss, or very low concentration, of oxygen.
 The number of dead zones worldwide has quadrupled over the last half century.
 Over this period, many aquatic ecosystems have perished, and a large number of water dwelling creatures have felt the detrimental effects of human negligence.
 Unhealthy agricultural practices with over fertilisation and waste water release have been identified as the main contributors of this catastrophe.
 The purpose of this article is to spotlight the causes and impacts of dead zones on ecosystems and provide future directions in preventing them.

 When understanding a marine environment, it is fundamental to note that almost all organisms require oxygen.
 The availability of this resource plays an essential role on the distribution and survival of animals in aquatic environment.
 Hypoxic regions, or dead zones, are areas of aquatic ecosystems -typically in the ocean, but occasionally in lakes- with very low concentrations of oxygen, not adequate to support life.
 From the mid-1900s, such occurrences have been nearly doubling every decade.
-Scientists recently discovered the largest measured dead zone (Figure 1) since mapping began in 1985.
+Scientists recently discovered the largest measured dead zone (Figure 1) since mapping began in 1985, and you can too, find more information about the same.
 This dead zone in the Gulf of Mexico covers nearly 8800 square miles, an area as big as the state of New Jersey, and has had devastating effects on the biodiversity of the region.

 This continued decline in the oxygen concentration for more than half a century has hindered the survival fish and invertebrates and has impaired reproduction in certain aquatic species.
 The process of deoxygenation due to natural causes, such as respiration and chemical reactions that consume oxygen, along with increased human activities have escalated the temperature and carbon dioxide level in the ocean.
 This has altered the existence and distribution of marine species throughout the world.